contacto@vag-global.com

 The Tax Court has established, throughout its resolutions, that to determine the causality of the royalty expenses to assign the use of trademarks, these must comply with criteria, such as the need to hire it, the profitability of the business activity, and the pre-existing value of the trademark, among others.

-The RTF No. 05946-1-2019 first time states the criterion to deduct the expense when the trademark has a pre-existing value, i.e., the hiring company cannot give value to the trademark.
+The RTF No. 05946-1-2019 states, for the first time, the criterion to deduct the expense when the trademark has a pre-existing value, i.e., the hiring company cannot give value to the trademark.

 Along these lines, RTF 01007-3-2020 stipulates the following: